|

 Facts and Stats: Substance Use and Mental Illness

 The Substance Abuse and Mental Health Services Administration estimates that approximately 46.6 million Americans have a mental illness and that 30.5 million have tried an illicit drug.
 As many as 8.5 million adults may have both a substance use disorder and a mental illness.
-While mental illness can develop during the course of a long-term substance use disorder, many people who wind up with an SUD had an untreated or out-of-control mental illness already impacting their decision-making.
+While mental illness can develop during a long-term substance use disorder, many people who wind up with an SUD have an untreated or out-of-control mental illness already impacting their decision-making.

 It’s not uncommon for those struggling with depression to reach for a bottle to lean on, another example of a co-occurring disorder, though without the additional complication of an illicit source.
 Alcohol is available legally.
 Even with treatment, some lifestyles are more difficult to manage when sobriety is the goal.
 Williams has left behind recreational drug use, but he still enjoys the occasional drink.
 According to him, “Rum is great.
 Whisky is just […] weird.
 Rum is a lot of fun.”